 Animal Wellness Action Executive Director Marty Irby Named one of The Hill’s Top Lobbyists for 2020

-Today, The Hill released its list of honored Top Lobbyists of 2019, including Animal Wellness Action’s executive director, Marty Irby, for the second year.
+A Native of Mobile, Alabama, Irby was also named by The Hill in 2019, and Honored by Her Majesty, Queen Elizabeth, II in August of this Year for His Work to Protect Horses

-I am truly grateful for the tireless work that our supporters, and my colleagues at AWA have committed to achieve so many victories this year.”WASHINGTON, DC, UNITED STATES, December 10, 2020 /EINPresswire.com/ -- Today, one of Washington D.C.’s major political daily publications, The Hill, released its annual list of honored Top Lobbyists of 2019 and included Animal Wellness Action’s executive director, Marty Irby.
+/EIN News/ -- Washington, D.C., Dec.
+10, 2020 (GLOBE NEWSWIRE) -- Today, one of Washington D.C.’s major political daily publications, The Hill, released its annual list of honored Top Lobbyists of 2019 and included Animal Wellness Action’s executive director, Marty Irby.
 Irby was also named as one of The Hill’s Top Lobbyists for 2019.

 Irby, a lifelong horseman, and native of Mobile, Ala., was recognized for his work advancing legislation to protect American equines, companion animals, farm animals, and wildlife, and was honored in August of this year by Her Majesty, Queen Elizabeth, II for his work to protect our iconic American horses.